Adviser Track-Emily Smith-Pittsburg High School

 Their design seminar will give you general design concepts, some of the trendiest design tips for 2018 accompanied with newspaper and yearbook trends that are sure to take your publication design to a whole new level.
 This class aims to give you inspiration for your next “theme” for your newsmagazine/newspaper and/or yearbook.
 This class is truly hands on learning; bring an SD card/hard drive and 3-5 of your favorite magazines for this strand.

 Through this strand, you will become a storyteller for your school.
 Learn the art of telling stories through effective journalistic principles.
 Students will explore the concepts of lead writing, interviewing, story structure and much more.
 Master techniques to grab the reader’s attention from the first sentence and hold on to them to the last.
-If you want to become a writer, attend this session.
+If you want to become a writer and tell the stories that need to be heard about your community and students, then check out our Storytelling track with the word wizard, Kristy Nyp.

 Leadership and Media Management-Jessica Bowman-Hillsboro High School